WilliamLoveSoccer/elegant-resume-templates-public/README.md

 ### How to work on this project?

 1. Create a new branch from dev branch, do your work, then create a pull request.
+The branching stategy can be found [here](https://cloudbuilder.in/blogs/2018/12/02/git-branching-insights/)
 2. I (the owner) will review the code and approve or reject the pull request.

 ### To Do